kipVk/6_roger-skyline-1/README.md

 IPTables manages three types of tables

--MANGLE tables.
+- MANGLE tables.
 These tables modify the packets.
 The TOS, the TTL, and the MARK parameters.
--NAT tables.
+- NAT tables.
 These tables allow to modify the ip headers of the packets.
 We use this for SNAT (Ip masquerading) and DNAT (port forwarding).
--Filter tables.
+- Filter tables.
 These are the tables used to DROP and ACCEPT packets.

 We will create and modify the file /etc/network/if-pre-up.d/iptables, this file is loaded during startup.